idec-teams/2024_Evolution_Suisse/docs/project/background.md

 </figcaption>
 </figure>

 Currently, more than 1.9 billion adults are overweight, with 650 million classified as obese.
-Obesity is a major risk factor for both type 2 diabetes (T2D) and non-alcoholic fatty liver disease (NAFLD), with an estimated 77.87% of obese individuals developing NAFLD.(Dharmalingam, M., & Yamasandhi, P. G. (2018).
-Nonalcoholic Fatty Liver Disease and Type 2 Diabetes Mellitus.
-Indian Journal of Endocrinology and Metabolism, 22(3), 421–428. https://doi.org/10.4103/ijem.IJEM_585_17).
-Globally, NAFLD has and estimated prevalence of 30%, making it one of the most common liver disorders worldwide.
-(Younossi, Z. M., Golabi, P., Paik, J. M., Henry, A., Van Dongen, C., & Henry, L. (2023).
-The global epidemiology of nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH): a systematic review.
-Hepatology (Baltimore, Md.), 77(4), 1335–1347. https://doi.org/10.1097/HEP.0000000000000004)
+Obesity is a major risk factor for both type 2 diabetes (T2D) and non-alcoholic fatty liver disease (NAFLD), with an estimated 77.87% of obese individuals developing NAFLD[^hepatic_1].
+Globally, NAFLD has and estimated prevalence of 30%, making it one of the most common liver disorders worldwide[^hepatic_2].

 <figure markdown>